Exercise - Create a table and import data into your Microsoft Dataverse database

 Set the following Pet columns Source values to None.

 In the upper right, click Save changes.

 You will notice under Mapping status, it states "Mapping warnings exist".
-The reason for this mapping status is because we set some of the fields to None or Not.
-This is fine because we didn't want to include those fields so this warning can be ignored.
+The reason for this mapping status is because we set some of the columns to None or Not.
+This is fine because we didn't want to include those columns so this warning can be ignored.

 In the upper right, click Import.

 After the data has been successfully imported, you'll see the total number of inserts and updates.
 Now let's go take a quick look at the imported data

 Notice that the Account column is empty, this is because when you updated the Excel export file and update columns you were not instructed to update this column.
 The reason you were not instructed to update the Account column is because you cannot set a lookup value when importing data from Excel, this must be done from Power Apps.